dan246/VisionFlow/README_en.md

     **Response:**

-    Displays the camera snapshot along with the marked rectangles (focus areas).
-Once set, the model will focus only on the specified areas.
+    Displays the camera snapshot with drawn bounding boxes (regions of interest).
+Once configured, the model will only focus on the areas inside the boxes.

-- **Manage Rectangles (Focus Areas)**
+- **Manage Bounding Boxes**

     ```http
     POST /rectangles/<ID>